Gohulan/OrderInsight/README.md

 ## Usage
 Place your Excel file containing restaurant data in the root directory of the project and name it guest_data.xlsx.
-Run the program using Cargo, the Rust package manager:
+Run the program using Cargo, the Rust package manager: cargo run

+The program will read the data from the Excel file, process it, and display insights such as guest loyalty and food preferences.

+## Dependencies
+This project uses the following external dependencies:

+calamine - For reading data from Excel files.
+These dependencies are managed using Cargo, Rust's package manager.

+## Approach
+Use a Rust library to read data from the Excel file. calamine is a popular library for this purpose.
+Parse the data and organize it in a suitable data structure.
+Analyze the data to identify repeat orders by the same mobile number.
+Generate insights on guest loyalty and preferences based on the analysis.
+Optionally, build predictive models to predict future orders or customer behavior.